block-foundation/community/README.md

 8. **Positive Participation**
   We value the contributions of all members.
 Participate actively, share your knowledge, and help foster a vibrant and enriching community environment.

+## Thanks

+Thanks so much for your interest in contributing tothe Block Foundation.
+We deeply value contributions of any size.
+It takes an army to support the deeply specialized use cases of the Tidbyt community and we can't thank you enough.

 ## Legal